A Group Of Flamingos Are Called

 Main Subheading

 Flamingos, with their striking pink plumage and distinctive curved bills, are among the most recognizable birds on the planet.
 Found in various parts of the world, from Africa and the Middle East to the Caribbean and South America, these wading birds inhabit shallow lakes, lagoons, and mudflats.
-The term "flamboyance" to describe a group of flamingos dates back to the mid-19th century.
+In practice, the term "flamboyance" to describe a group of flamingos dates back to the mid-19th century.
 It reflects the birds' bright coloration and dramatic presence.
 The word "flamboyant" itself comes from the Old French word "flamboyant," meaning "flaming" or "blazing," which aptly describes the vibrant appearance of these birds.

 Beyond their aesthetic appeal and the aptness of their collective noun, flamingos are fascinating creatures with complex social behaviors and unique adaptations.
 They live in large groups, sometimes numbering in the thousands, which offer protection from predators and enhance breeding opportunities.
-The social dynamics within a flamboyance are intricate, with flamingos engaging in synchronized displays and cooperative behaviors that contribute to their survival and reproductive success.
+The social dynamics within a flamboyance are layered, with flamingos engaging in synchronized displays and cooperative behaviors that contribute to their survival and reproductive success.

 Comprehensive Overview